KO443/Splunk-power-user-lab-Projects/CIM Data Normalization in Splunk Using the CIM Add-On and Add-On Builder/README.md

 <p align="center"> Using Splunk Add-on Builder to Map to Data Models to Existings Source Types / Event Types

 **********************************************

+In this section i will be Mapping a few field names of of an Event type i will be creating and Mapping it to that of the **web** data model.

 1. In the Add-on Builder, I clicked **Map to Data Models** then i clicked **New Data Model Mapping**